-- Restoration and protection of the natural resources, ecosystems, fisheries, marine and wildlife habitats, beaches, and coastal wetlands of the Gulf Coast region. - Mitigation of damage to fish, wildlife, and natural resources. - Implementation of a federally approved marine, coastal, or comprehensive conservation management plan, including fisheries monitoring. - Workforce development and job creation. - Improvements to or on state parks located in coastal areas affected by the Deepwater Horizon oil spill. - Infrastructure projects benefitting the economy or ecological resources, including port infrastructure. - Coastal flood protection and related infrastructure. - Planning assistance. - Administrative costs (limited to not more than 3% of a state's allotment). - Promotion of tourism in the Gulf Coast Region, including recreational fishing. - Promotion of the consumption of seafood harvested from the Gulf Coast Region.
+- 3. Implementation of a federally approved marine, coastal, or comprehensive conservation management plan, including fisheries monitoring. - 4.
+Workforce development and job creation. - 5.
+Improvements to or on state parks located in coastal areas affected by the Deepwater Horizon oil spill. - 6.
+Infrastructure projects benefitting the economy or ecological resources, including port infrastructure. - 7.
+Coastal flood protection and related infrastructure. - 8.
+Planning assistance. - 9.
+Administrative costs (limited to not more than 3% of a state's allotment). - 10.
+Promotion of tourism in the Gulf Coast Region, including recreational fishing. - 11.
+Promotion of the consumption of seafood harvested from the Gulf Coast Region.

-Subsequently, the Treasury regulations for the program outlined a similar set of activities, but noted that the first six activities above are only eligible to the extent they are carried out in the Gulf Coast Region.37 To receive its share of funds (which are to be distributed as a grant), a state must meet several conditions, including a certification (as determined by the Secretary of the Treasury) that, among other things, funds are applied to one of the above activities and that activities are selected through public input.
+Subsequently, the Treasury regulations for the program outlined a similar set of activities but noted that the first six activities above are eligible only to the extent that they are carried out in the Gulf Coast region.37 To receive its share of funds (which are to be distributed as a grant), a state must meet several conditions, including a certification (as determined by the Secretary of the Treasury) that, among other things, funds are applied to one of the above activities and that activities are selected through public input.
 In addition, states must submit a multi-year implementation plan, documenting activities for which they receive funding.

 The RESTORE Act further stipulates that each state must agree to meet conditions for receiving funds that are promulgated by the Secretary of the Treasury, and certify that requested projects meet certain conditions.38 These conditions include that projects (1) are designed to restore and protect natural resources of the Gulf Coast environment or economy; (2) carry out one or more of the 11 activities described above; (3) were selected with public input; and (4) are based on the best available science.
-Under the RESTORE Act, the states are required to develop and submit a multi-year implementation plan for the use of received funds, which may include milestones, projected completion of the project, and mechanisms to evaluate progress.39 States can also use funds to satisfy requirements for the nonfederal cost share of authorized federal projects.40
+Under the RESTORE Act, the states are required to develop and submit a multiyear implementation plan for the use of received funds, which may include milestones, projected completion of the project, and mechanisms to evaluate progress.39 States also can use funds to satisfy requirements for the nonfederal cost share of authorized federal projects.40